Ruturaj4/world_wide_products_inc/README.md

 ### Final Comments

-In future, I decided to look more into these algorithms and methods, I also decided to verfy some assumption I made based on online videos, articles, etc. I also think that I learned a lot from this project.
+In future, I decided to look more into these algorithms and methods, I also decided to verify some assumption I made based on online videos, articles, etc. I think that I should look more into ACF and PACF graphs, which are used to determine the values of p,q and r (this is a good think to know).
+I also think that I learned a lot from this project.

 ### License